 You might have had this idea many times and I don’t think it’s new.
 All of our ideas are based on something.

 But unfortunately I never really had this idea or was not ready for it.
 And I want to offer to go past this big amount of work when you try to get a stunning shot of a street on long exposure with light tracks from the cars straight to photographing the essence of life.
 Photographing emotions in photography.
-It’s hundreds of times harder than photographing buildings or landscapes although these can be a part of something bigger.
+It’s hundreds of times harder than photographing buildings or landscapes, although these can include same narratives as I have been talking about.

 Create Emotion In Photography